suffolklibraries/sljekyll/new-suggestions/articles/_posts/2017-10-17-new-audiobooks-2.md

 ### [<cite>The Frozen Woman</cite>, by Jon Michelet, translated by Don Bartlett, read by Sean Barrett](https://fe.bolindadigital.com/wldcs_bol_fo/b2i/productDetail.html?productId=BOL_444256&fromPage=1&b2bSite=4172)

-> "A frozen body, a murdered biker and a lawyer with nothing left to lose.

 > "In the depths of the Norwegian winter, a woman’s frozen corpse is discovered in the garden of a notorious ex-lawyer, Vilhelm Thygesen.
 She has been stabbed to death.

 > "A young biker, a member of a gang once represented by the lawyer, is found dead in suspicious circumstances.